MINORS IN BHAN

 Medical social services provide assistance to patients and their families with accessing available community resources.
 Professionals in this field connect people to appropriate social and/or medical services.
 Typical employment settings include hospitals, schools, hospice, and nursing home facilities.

 Open to all students in all majors, the minor introduces the intersection of social services and public health within an interdisciplinary context.
 Although the minor provides background content for students interested in pursuing a master’s degree in medical social work, this minor alone does not qualify students for professional licensure in social work.

-The minor requires 18 credit hours, including 12 required credits and 6 credits selected from a list of recommended electives.
-Human Services majors may count only HDFS 230 for both this minor and their major.
+The minor requires 18 credit hours that include a combination of required core courses and courses selected from a list of recommended electives.
+Human Services majors may count only HDFS230 for both this minor and their major.
 Health Behavior Science majors may not count more than one course toward both this minor and their major.
 All courses included in the minor must be completed with a C- or better.

-Public Health is the science and art of preventing disease, prolonging life, and promoting health through the organized efforts and informed choices of society, organizations, public and private sectors, communities and individuals.
-A joint program between the Department of Behavioral Health and Nutrition and the School of Public Policy and Administration, the Public Health minor provides an interdisciplinary opportunity to develop practical skills in program development and increase knowledge in the areas of social systems and policy as well as leadership.
+Public Health is the scientific field of study focused on preventing disease, promoting health, and prolonging life.
+This is achieved through the conduct of scientific research, implementation of health education programs and the organized efforts and informed choices of society, communities and individuals.
+A joint program between the Department of Behavioral Health and Nutrition and the School of Public Policy and Administration, the Public Health minor provides an interdisciplinary opportunity to develop practical skills in program development and increase knowledge in the areas of social systems, policy, and leadership.
 This minor offers a greater appreciation for the application of public health concepts to the student’s field of study.